API

 app.js

-Then, call the render() method, passing it a string and an options object:
+Then call it, passing it a string and an options object:

 app.js